LesPerras.com

 Conclusion: Your Path to Lasting Satisfaction

 The secret to avoiding a "cardboard life" lies in this ancient wisdom: moderate consumption leads to sustained appreciation.
-By following these time-tested principles, we can maintain our sensitivity to life's pleasures and avoid the trap of diminishing returns. great advice for eating.
+By following these time-tested principles, we can maintain our sensitivity to life's pleasures and avoid the trap of diminishing returns.
+One way to start is to master your own energy.
+Great advice for eating.
 But it is also great advice for any kind of consumption.